Reactive-Network/documentation/docs/education/use-cases/use-case-2.md

 ## Deployment

-To deploy the contracts to Ethereum Sepolia and Reactive Kopli, [clone](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main) the project and follow the [Deployment & Testing](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic) steps.
+To deploy the contracts to Ethereum Sepolia and Reactive Lasna, [clone](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main) the project and follow the [Deployment & Testing](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic) steps.
 Replace the relevant keys, addresses, and endpoints as needed.
 Make sure all environment variables are correctly configured before proceeding.

 ## Conclusion